peefeeyatko/c-group-project/README.md

 ##### Scope including main features for development;

-* Interacting with a menu system in a CLI
+* Interacting with a menu system through a CLI
 * Ability to encrypt one or more .bmp image files
 * Ability to decrypt one or more .bmp image files
 * Check for a password before decrypting  images